gvwilson/sensibleadventures/nardica/nardica.md

 She had won more than she had lost, but that was little comfort now that the game was real.

-Wales winced but said nothing as Iffy fired up the coal engine.
+Wales winced but said nothing as Uncle Jack fired up the coal engine.
 The *Guinevere* picked up speed as her propellors churned the sea behind them into a white froth.
-Uncle Jack's hands danced across the control panel, tilting the sails to balance the increased thrust at the stern and driving the bilge pumps into high gear.
+Uncle Jack's hands danced across the control panel, telling the ship's core to tilt the sails past their redline to balance the increased thrust at the stern.
-The ship swayed more wildly with each passing minute as her core traded stability for speed.
+The ship swayed more wildly with each passing minute as she traded stability for speed.

 "Eighteen west,
 heading one sixty five,
-at fifty-six kay and change,"
+at twenty-six kay and change,"
-Wales called as he ran to the bow to clip a black cylinder the size of his thumb to the railing.
+Wales called as he ran to the bow to clip a battered black cylinder to the railing.
 The ship's control panel wavered and reformed as the gadget powered up and began spraying misinformation on all frequencies.

 "How fast?"
 Uncle Jack growled.
-"Tell me how affin' fast, man."
+"Tell me how shadding fast, man."

 "Twenty kay an hour."
 Wales hesitated.